FindMySchool LogoFindMySchool

 Facilities are well-maintained and support a broad curriculum.
 The library is a genuine hub for independent study, while specialist areas for Design Technology and Science allow for practical, hands-on learning that goes beyond textbook theory.

 Academic outcomes are solid and consistent.
-In 2024, the school achieved an Attainment 8 score of 49.6, placing it comfortably above the England average of 45.9.
+In the 2024-25 / 2025 dataset, the school achieved an Attainment 8 score of 50, reflecting solid GCSE attainment.

-Ranked 1,437th in England and 1st in Alton for GCSE outcomes, the school sits in the "national typical" band, performing in line with the middle 35% of schools in England (FindMySchool ranking).
+Ranked 1,576th out of 3,895 schools in England for GCSE academic outcomes and 1st in Alton locally, the school sits in the national typical band (FindMySchool ranking).
 Locally, it is the clear leader among non-selective options, making it the primary choice for academic families in the area.

 Subject performance is robust.
-The average EBacc APS score of 4.41 exceeds the England average of 4.08, indicating strength in the core suite of English, mathematics, sciences, languages, and humanities.
-Nearly 20% of pupils achieved strong passes (grade 5 or above) in the full EBacc suite, reflecting a curriculum that remains broad rather than narrowed for league table advantage.
+The EBacc APS score is 4.5, with 42.4% of pupils entered for the EBacc and 24.7% achieving strong passes (grade 5 or above) in the full EBacc suite.
+That points to a curriculum that remains broad rather than narrowed for league table advantage.

 The Progress 8 score of 0.01 indicates that students make progress exactly in line with national expectations from their starting points.
 This consistency suggests a school where teaching is effective for the majority, ensuring students achieve the grades their potential suggests.